frerij/carcar/README.md

 Explain your models and integration with the inventory microservice, here.

-This microservice needs to:
-    Create:
-        - technicians
-        - appointments
-    Assign:
-        - appointment statuses (cancelled or finished)
-        - technicians to appointments
-    Track:
-        - appointments marked as finished
+This microservice needs to create technicians and appointments, assign technicians to appointments and assign cancelled or finished statuses to appointments, and track appointments that are marked as finished.

 To do this, I created models for Technician, Appointment, and AutomobileVO which gets information from the inventory microservice by polling.